Use Snipara with AI agents

 # Snipara Agent Workflow

-This workspace uses Snipara Hosted MCP for current project context, business/client context, and reviewed memory.
+This workspace uses Snipara Hosted MCP for current project context and reviewed memory.

 - Check the configured Snipara MCP server before answering project-specific questions.

-- Use `rlm_recall` for durable decisions, preferences, and validated learnings.
+- Use `snipara_recall` for durable decisions, preferences, and validated learnings.

-- Use `rlm_context_query` for docs, business context, current client/project truth, and narrative source material.
+- Use `snipara_context_query` for docs, current project truth, and narrative source material.

-- Use `rlm_get_chunk` before relying on exact cited wording from reference-based results.
+- Use `snipara_get_chunk` before relying on exact cited wording from reference-based results.

-- Use local file reads and tests for exact code edits and current working-tree state.
+- Use local file reads, `rg`, `git status --short`, and tests for exact code edits and current working-tree state.

-- Use RLM Runtime only when sandboxed execution or repeatable validation materially helps.
+- Use Snipara Sandbox only when sandboxed execution or repeatable validation materially helps.

 ChatGPT and OpenAI MCP